gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 The assistant is not a general-purpose chatbot.
 It is constrained by its system prompt to advise only within the scope of the data it has been given, and it is instructed to disclose when that data is missing or stale rather than speculate.

 The initial build uses a non-streaming response model: the full response is returned when ready and rendered at once.
 Streaming is explicitly deferred to a future iteration.
+(See Appendix D)

 **Priority is Medium rather than High** because the application is fully functional and useful without it.
 The conditions browser, hatch calendar, and catch log are the core product.
 The AI assistant is the differentiating feature that makes the product more compelling and the article series more interesting.